conventional-changelog/conventional-changelog/packages/conventional-changelog-writer/README.md

 Returns a transform stream.

+### conventionalChangelogWriter.parseArray(commits, [context, [options]])

+Rather than returning a transform stream for parsing commits, parses the array of commits provided generating a CHANGELOG entry.

 #### context

 Variables that will be interpolated to the template.
 This object contains, but not limits to the following fields.